TFCC Tear | Palmer & Atzei Classification

 Can a TFCC tear heal without surgery?

-Peripheral tears (vascular zone) have inherent healing potential with appropriate immobilization, particularly in young patients with acute injuries.
-Central disc tears (avascular zone) do not heal on their own, but many patients achieve satisfactory symptom control with conservative management.
+Peripheral tears in the vascular zone (Atzei Classes 0–1) have inherent healing potential with appropriate immobilization, particularly in young patients with acute injuries.
+Central disc tears (Palmer 1A, avascular zone) do not heal on their own, but many patients achieve satisfactory symptom control with conservative management.
+Tears with DRUJ instability (Atzei 2, 3, 3-A) generally require surgical repair for lasting stability.

 Is MRI sufficient to classify a TFCC tear?